breydongates/c-sharp-material/module-3/04-ServerSide_APIs_Part_2/student-exercise/dotnet/README.md

 Feel free to run the server and test the application in the browser, or in Postman.
 However, your focus should be on making sure the tests pass.

-## Step Two: Modify the `Create()` method
+## Step Two: Add a `Create()` method

+Add a new `Create()` method in `AuctionsController.cs` that takes in an `Auction` and passes the auction to the DAO's `Create` method.

-First, work on the `Create()` method in `AuctionsController.cs`.
-Instead of returning `dao.Create(auction);`, call the method and store the return value in a variable.
+Instead of returning the result of `dao.Create(auction);`, call the method and store the return value in a variable.

 When a new auction has been created, you’ll need to send a status code of `201 Created` back to the client.
 Remember that you need to send the location of the new resource and the resource itself back with that request.

 After you complete this step, the `CreateAuction_ExpectCreated` test passes.